flybywiresim/docs/docs/pilots-corner/advanced-guides/rejected-take-off.md

 !!! note

-      We have modified and condensed the rejected takeoff procedure to assist a single pilot to perform for simulation purposes.
+      We have modified and condensed the rejected takeoff procedure to enable a single pilot to perform for simulation purposes.
 In real life operations, the procedures are split between the Captain and FO.

 ---